noir-lang/book/src/getting_started/cli.md

    cd noir/crates/nargo
    ```

-There are then two approaches to proceed, differing in how the proving backend is installed.
+There are then two approaches to proceed, differing in how the proving backend is installed:

 ## Option 1: WASM Executable Backend